DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 |Lithology:||Hypersthene felsic intrusive rock|

-Microscopic photographic study supports the intrusive nature of this suite that is not recrystallized or is only recrystallized locally.
-Quartz usually occurs as irregular zones, interstitial between subhedral to anhedral crystals of plagioclase and K-feldspar.
-Plagioclase is anti-perthitic and myrmekites are present in the matrix or are concentrated on the rims of mafic mineral clusters and laminae.
-The majority of these clusters and laminae are composed of intergrown biotite flakes and hornblende, matted or as poikilitic crystals.
-Apatite and magnetite are usually associated with mafic minerals.
-When present in the mineral assemblage, orthopyroxene is associated with mafic clusters and laminae and is partially to be completely replaced by iddingsite, biotite, chlorite, calcite, or a fine-grained assemblage of these minerals.
-In some places, orthopyroxene appears to be completely replaced by fibrous amphibole clusters, indicating uralitization of orthopyroxene, or is surrounded by poikilitic anhedral or matted hornblende.
+Microscopic photographic study supports the intrusive nature of this suite that is not or slightly recrystallized, but variably deformed.
+Quartz usually occurs either as irregular zones, interstitial between subhedral to anhedral crystals of feldspar, or as elonagted coarse grains formaing bands or lenses.
+Grain boundaries are commonly sutured.
+Quartz regularly has a chessboard extinction attesting to dynamic recrystallization at temperatures above 650°C (Lister and Dornsiepen, 1982; Mainprice et al., 1986).
+Plagioclase is anti-perthitic and myrmekites are present in the matrix or are concentrated on the rims of ferromagnesian mineral clusters and laminae.
+The majority of these clusters and laminae are composed of intergrown biotite flakes and hornblende, matted or poikilitic.
+Apatite and magnetite are usually associated with ferromagnesian minerals.
+Orthopyroxene generally displays light green to salmon pleochroism typical of hypersthene.
+It is associated with ferromagnesian clusters and laminae and is partially to completely replaced by amphibole, biotite, chlorite, serpentine, calcite or a fine-grained assemblage of these minerals.
+In some places, orthopyroxene appears to be completely replaced by fibrous amphibole clusters (uralitization), or is surrounded by poikilitic anhedral or matted hornblende.

 Does not apply.